Planting eelgrass helps restore the ecosystem in Lillebælt

 A fish nursery contributes to greater biodiversity as the fry of different fish species can better hide from predators and crabs, increasing their chances of survival.

-Read more about fish nursery
+Read more about fish nurseries

 We create better spawning conditions